nopparujrit/secure_novel/README.md

-## You can visit my web site on ...
+## You can visit my website on https://secure-novel.vercel.app/

+Utilize MongoDB Atlas for data storage, deploy the backend on Railway, and host the frontend on Vercel.

 The only requirement is having Node.js & npm installed